c6o/docs/content/concepts/intercept.md

 A few scenarios are possible

 1. Intercept traffic with the `X-C6O-INTERCEPT` header to my local machine.
-1. Specify a custom intercept header, instead, so that multiple developers can intercept the same services (as long as each developer uses a different header key/value pair).
+1. Specify a custom intercept header instead, so that multiple developers can intercept the same services (as long as each developer uses a different header key/value pair).

 ## How it Works

 When an Intercept Session is initiated, we

 1. Open a local tunnel and give that tunnel a random DNS name.
 This local tunnel proxies requests through any NAT or firewall to a single locally running service.
-1. Deploy a proxy service in the cluster
+1. Deploy a proxy service in the cluster.
-1. Create a decoy Service that routes to the intercepted Service selectors
+1. Create a decoy Service that routes to the intercepted Service selectors.
-1. Hijack the existing service by setting the service selectors to route traffic to the proxy service Deployment
+1. Hijack the existing service by setting the service selectors to route traffic to the proxy service Deployment.
-1. Create a Session record that stores all the changes made to the Kubernetes cluster
+1. Create a Session record that stores all the changes made to the Kubernetes cluster.

 The Proxy service selectively routes traffic based on the request headers.